miiguelkf/sms-spam-predictor/README.md

 ## Description
 We all know how annoying is to get a lot of Spam messages in our inbox.
-This project aims to help identifying those.
+This project aims to make a predictor for those and get the basics of a model deploying

 ## Overview
 * Dataset downloaded from [Kaggle](https://www.kaggle.com/uciml/sms-spam-collection-dataset) (aprox 5k sms message).